Adewale103/interswitch-task/README.md

 4. AWS_SECRET_ACCESS_KEY=*****
 5. application.security.jwt.secret-key=*****

+At the launch of the application, 10 books are preloaded into the database as well as a default user whose details can be used to log in and test endpoints via postman.

+Login Details: username: ade@gmail.com, password: Adewale@01

 Before getting started, ensure you have the following components installed:

 1. **This project was built using JDK 17, you would need JDK 17 installed on you local machine.**